AlexVRussell/Projects/README.md

 *Improvements*

-- Add a feature so the snake cannot collide with itself.
+- Add a feature so the snake cannot collide with itself. (*STILL WORKING ON IT*)

-- Make it so the snake moves inside a grid, not just where ever.
+- Make it so the snake moves inside a grid, not just where ever. (*THIS HAS BEEN UPDATED AND NOW WORKS ON A GRID*)

-- Add a feature so the score is displayed in real time not just after the game is over in the console.
+- Add a feature so the score is displayed in real time not just after the game is over in the console. (*tHIS HAS BEEN ADDED, LINES 78-80*)

 - If you have any improvements to this please reach out I'd love to improve my code and learn/grow to become better.
 Thanks.